 - Takes a few minutes longer than bigger 2 stage pumps

 See our guide to The Best Electric Paddleboard Pumps for reviews of other popular electric pumps.

 We really like the electric SUP pumps by Outdoor Master.
 We have been using the Shark 2 and Whale for a while now and love them both.
 I rarely ever hand pump a paddle board since getting them.
 They are both pricey and not that small.
 The Outdoor Master Dolphin is a cheaper alternative that is small and lightweight.
 It is only 2 lbs and small enough to easily fit inside any inflatable paddle board bag.
 It can still inflate boards up to 20 psi.

 What does the Dolphin give up?
 It does not have an internal cooling fan so it can’t pump up several boards in a row.
 It can’t deflate boards.
 It only has a single stage pump so it takes a few minutes longer to inflate a board.

-The Dolphin costs $79.99 on Outdoor Master’s website.
-With our discount code ERO15 you can drop the price to $68.
+The Dolphin costs $99.99 on Outdoor Master’s website.
+With our discount code ERO2022 you can drop the price to $76.80.
 The Dolphin is also available on Amazon.
-I have seen it on sale on Amazon for as low as $40 if your lucky.

 Size and weight